Skip to main content

 • Camper drop-off/pick-up

-Unless a parent/guardian has arranged for their camper to sign-in or sign-out independently during camp registration, individual(s) authorized to drop-off/pick-up a camper will be asked to show photo ID and must sign an attendance sheet with a staff member during drop-off/pick-up.
+Unless a parent/guardian has arranged for their camper to sign-in or sign-out independently during camp registration, individual(s) authorized to drop-off/pick-up a camper will be asked to show photo ID, be at least 18 years of age, and must sign an attendance sheet with a staff member during drop-off/pick-up.

-Only the listed parent/guardian, or other authorized individual(s), will be permitted to pick-up the camper.
-If someone attempts to pick-up or visit a camper who is not listed as a parent/guardian, or other authorized individual, we will not allow access to the camper until it has been verified by a listed parent/guardian.
+If someone attempts to pick up or visit a camper who is not listed as a parent/guardian, emergency contact, or other authorized individual, we will not allow access to the camper until it has been verified by a listed parent/guardian.

 • Packed lunches